fivemoreminix/dos/README.md

 I want comments and suggestions!
 Send me a message on Matrix @fivemoreminix:matrix.org

 And as always, feel free to make a pull request.

+## TODO

+ [X] buffer: Count needs to use inclusive bounds
+ [X] buffer: Cursor concrete type can have an assigned buffer and know how to navigate it.
+ Buffers can have cursors added to their management and be treated as anchors.
+Users can move cursors and retain ownership of them.
+ [ ] buffer: Cursor Up(times int), Down(times int) etc. repetition
+ [ ] buffer: ManagedBuffer struct is a wrapper over cursors and buffers with a Command-based API with undo and redo.
+Aims to simplify common text-editing tasks.
+ [X] buffer: Buffer LineDelimiter string and LineHasDelimiter(line) bool [ ] buffer: Make it possible for users of library to change how cursor skips words [ ] buffer: update rope_test.go and harden (abstract into buffer_test.go which tests all types of buffers using same code) [ ] dos: theme.go file with Theme management code and a default theme set.
+Used by all dos widgets when their style properties are nil.
+(Requires taking pointer to Styles now) Theme is probably map[string]tcell.Style for example Theme["WidgetState"] or Theme["ButtonFocused"]